KattoWZ/logger/README.md

 # Logger System

 ## Logs
+v1.3.4-Experiment
+- Reworking the structure of the program
+- Add convert to raw text
+- changes the extension file into .log for more easier classification
+- N.B. delete function is not working for now, will be done tomorrow

 v1.2.4
 - Add open edit feature
 - open & edit feature is using existing text editor tools such as Nano and Micro